marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * **Yes**: You can go back to add a cookie later if you change your mind.
 * **No**: If a cookie is not added at this step, a cookie can be added later from the popup editor.

-Words like “was” and “by” may indicate that you’re writing in passive voice.
+Words like “was” and “by” may signal that you’re writing in passive voice.
 Scan for these words and rework sentences where they appear.

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.